Package 'varhandle'

 keep

 A vector containing the name of variables which you wish to keep and not remove or a regular expression to match variables you want to keep.
-Variable names and regular expressions can be used combined if the argument 'regex' is set to "auto".
+Variable names and regular expressions can be used combined if the argument 'regex="auto"'.
 (Mandatory)

 envir